 So this is what I propose: Identify your strengths and work them.
 Own it.
 And if something isn’t your thing, don’t get discouraged.
 Either work hard and figure out how to get whatever it is you want or smile, shrug, and keep doing your thing.
 You probably have a lot going for you already.

 Likewise, celebrate the talents you see in others.
 Tell people when they’re killin’ it.
-What if we spent a little less time dwelling on jealousy or judgement and a little more time sharing appreciation for the beauty and skill we see in others?
-What if we took captive every negative thought and tried to turn it into a word of encouragement for someone else?
+What if we spent a less time on jealousy or judgement and a little more time sharing appreciation for beauty in others?
+What if we took captive every negative thought and tried to turn it into a word of encouragement?

 This is something I’m desperately needing to work on.
 I want to be more of myself and less of what I feel pressure to be.
 Even more so, I want to be happy with the person I am and joyful towards the people around me.
 I kinda feel like things would be better that way.